mvsoom/thesis/experiments/iklp/openglot-I/README.md

 Option 3 is controlled by `alpha`: smaller `alpha` means smaller `I_eff` **and** larger variance of the sum of $\theta_i$.
 So this can be a nice knob.

 This is essentially an empirical tradeoff, so we try out some combinations.

+It is expected that EITHER `kappa` XOR `alpha` can be made small -- as the magnitude of ONE OF $\nu_w$ XOR $\theta_i$ is constrained, the model can make a compromise.
+If both are a priori small, then the AR filter suffers.
+If both are priori large (unconstrained), either the optimizer will choose or both meet in the middle.